SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 # Setting up HTTPS on a DMA

-To securely host your DataMiner, it is recommended to require HTTPS connections.
-To do so, you must first install an SSL/TLS certificate and set up an HTTPS binding.
+To securely host your DataMiner Agent, we recommended that you make sure HTTPS connections are required.
+To do so, you first have to install an SSL/TLS certificate and set up an HTTPS binding.
 Optionally, specify the auto-detection settings for DataMiner to avoid connection issues when traffic between the DataMiner nodes is filtered (e.g. by a firewall).

 ## Configuring the HTTPS binding in IIS